Skip to main content

 • RAM ECC Reg 3.2 GHz (in pools ru-9, ru-2, ru-8, ke-1) or RAM DDR5 ECC Reg 4.8 GHz (in pools ru-3, ru-7, uz-1);

 • SSD NVMe disks with higher performance.
-See the table below to see the performance and throughput of the drives in the different product lines Performance and throughput.
+See the Performance and Throughput table to see the performance and throughput of the drives in the different product lines.

 Number of vCPUsRAMLocal disk